Added 29-12-19

 To be useful and practical, the mass of a wheeled APC should probably be kept to under ten to twelve tonnes.
 Such a restriction will limit capacity and/or the level of protection.
 This mass limit is difficult to achieve if an adequately protected vehicle that can carry a full squad and their equipment is desired.

 The purpose of an armoured personnel carrier is to move its occupants safely from A to B. If the vehicle cannot effectively traverse the intervening terrain, or it offers no protection against the attacks likely to be made on it, it is not fit for purpose.
-Hence, well-armoured, tracked APCs, as described earlier, are a requirement.
+Hence, well-armoured, tracked MTAPCs, as described earlier, are a requirement.

-It may be argued that if RPGs and mines are such an unlikely threat that tracked well-armoured APCs are not needed, then conventional trucks or buses might be more useful for transport than a wheeled APC.
+It may be argued that if RPGs and mines are such an unlikely threat that tracked well-armoured MTAPCs are not needed, then conventional trucks or buses might be more useful for transport than a wheeled APC.

-The question remains as to whether a “cheap” wheeled APC will actually be cost-effective.
+The question remains as to whether a “cheap” wheeled APC will actually be cost-effective?

 Many support roles might just as effectively be filled by unarmoured wheeled vehicles.